-- To ensure Sanford Lab is notified of all publications that are based on work performed in whole, or in part, at Sanford Lab.
+To ensure SURF is notified of all publications that are based on work performed in whole, or in part, at SURF.

-This policy concerns collaborating partners (“Users”), employees, contractors and visitors working at or with the Sanford Lab.
+This policy concerns collaborating partners (“Users”), employees, contractors and visitors working at or with SURF.

-The SDSTA is not responsible for the validity, opinions, findings, conclusions or methods of the research performed by Users at the Sanford Lab.
+The SDSTA is not responsible for the validity, opinions, findings, conclusions or methods of the research performed by Users at SURF.

-Prior to the publication of any work resulting from the research performed at the Sanford Lab, it is the responsibility of the author(s), or other person(s) responsible for the content of the publication and/or those who originated or developed the content, to ensure that:
+Prior to the publication of any work resulting from the research performed at SURF, it is the responsibility of the author(s), or other person(s) responsible for the content of the publication and/or those who originated or developed the content, to ensure that: